bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 operation
 : A type representing a remote procedure call or other action that can be used to manipulate data elements or system behaviors.

+reference
+: A type representing a reference to another information or data model element or to some other device resource.

 string
 : A type representing a human-readable string consisting of a (possibly restricted)